infracost/docs/docs/multi_project/report.md

           "totalHourlyCost": "1.017315068493150679",
           "totalMonthlyCost": "742.64"
         },
-        /* This contains the diff of the resources between the prioer state and planned state */ "diff": {
+        /* This contains the diff of the resources between the prior state and planned state */ "diff": {
           "resources": [
             {